Fee Reassessment & Fee Waivers

-Fee Waivers, Refunds and Adjustment of Student Charges for Tuition and Fees
+Fee Waivers, Fee Reassessment and Adjustment of Student Charges for Tuition and Fees

 The university may make exceptions to policies regarding assessment of the published tuition and required fees and charges.

 - The Office of the University Registrar and the vice provost for enrollment management are responsible for considering and approving exceptions to published tuition and required fees assessment policy.

 - Any change in assessment can be adjusted or pro-rated only to a rate already established in the published university tuition and required fees schedule.